 You have the choice to either download the proper forms and mail them in or file electronically on line using the FCC’s Universal Licensing System (ULS).
 The choice is up to you.
 For me, I usually download the forms, fill them out, double check all the information, and then go on line and file electronically, but the choice is yours.
 You may also submit your registration request (Form 160) at the same time you file your application.

-To file, you must first register with the FCC’s ULS System.
+To file, you must first register with the FCC’s Universal Licensing System (ULS).
+You can either file FCC Form 160 (also listed below) or file online.
 Here is the link to the correct page to either log in or register as a new user - The FCC Universal Licensing System.

 In all cases, whether you want to obtain your ship station or operator’s license, you will be required to complete between (4) and (5) forms: